 After establishing as a registered company, it’s essential to file annual financial statements accompanied and attested with an auditor’s report.
 According to the commercial companies Law, an audit of accounts is necessary for all the businesses in UAE.

 What is a financial statement audit?

-- Internal controls testing: Internal controls refer to the set of activities and procedures integrated into the system to avoid any sort of fraud or error in relation to the transactions entered or safety of stock and assets.
-Usually the main concern in this area is segregation of duties, authorization process and safeguarding of assets.
-Testing of internal controls also make part of the audit risk.
-A strong internal control makes audit a bit less lengthy and detailed whereas a weak internal control system would require extra diligent audit procedures.
+Internal control is basically the second phase of a financial statement audit.
+It refers to the set of activities and procedures integrated into the system to avoid fraud data in relation to the transactions and assets.
+Segregation of duties, authorization process and safeguarding of assets is the main concern in internal controls.
+In case of strong internal control, audit turns out less lengthy and detailed whereas a weak internal control systems would require diligent audit procedures.

 - Cash – Review of bank statements, petty cash, count of on-hand cash, interviewing the cashier, bank confirmations, and review of bank reconciliation statement.

 - Accounts receivable – End balance check, reconciliation statements, negative and positive confirmations, testing of cut-off procedures and yearend sale.

 - Inventory – Physical stock count, examination of supplier invoices, testing of cut-off, receiving and shipping procedures, obtaining confirmation of inventory list at other locations, testing of computation of allocated overhead etc.